BeamMW/docs-gitbook/desktop/restore-wallet.md

 ### 'Restore wallet...' dialogue box

-A dialogue will appear, notifying you that your wallet transaction history and saved addresses will be lost if you proceed.&#x20;
+A dialogue will appear, notifying you that your wallet transaction history and saved addresses will be lost if you proceed.

 ![](.gitbook/assets/2022-06-23\_16-22-35.png)